abhishek-kumar-code/Redfish_Public/Specification.md

     "PinOut@Message.ExtendedInfo" : [
 		{
            "MessageId": "Base.1.0.PropertyValueNotInList",
-           "Message": "The value Cycldes for the property PinOut is not in the list of acceptable values.", "Severity": "Warning",
+           "Message": "The value Contoso for the property PinOut is not in the list of acceptable values.", "Severity": "Warning",
            "Resolution": "Choose a value from the enumeration list that the implementation can support and resubmit the request if the operation failed."
          }